Zeelshah12/Ciena_codingchallenge/README.md

 ## Installation Guidelines

-You need to install all the requirements specified in requirements.txt file with the help of pip install command.
-For example, pip install flask.
-Also, for graph rendering on frontend, pip install plotly command was used.
+You need to install all the requirements specified in requirements.txt file with the help of "pip install command".
+You need Python3 for running this web app on your system.
+You can install requirements by using "pip install -r requirements.txt" command.
+Or, you can use the following commands seperately:-
+* pip install flask
+* pip install requests
+* pip install plotly

 After installing all the necessary requirements, change the main function of app.py as app.run(port='5000').
 This is for running the application on your localhost on port number 5000.
 Run app.py file from your editor and it will start a development server.
 You can redirect to http://127.0.0.1:5000/ or http://localhost:5000/.